ECNTechnology/clouddial-kb/guides/cloud-dial/reports.md

 * '**Created':** Date the campaign was created.
 * '**Created By':** The manager that created the campaign.

+## Campaign Summary

+**Description:**

+Detailed campaign summary for one or more campaigns.

+**Usage:**

+Select the campaign you wish to report on and click '**Download**'

+This report contains information such as:

+* Average Call Time

+* Average Call Duration

+* Total Call Time (over the duration of the entire campaign)

+* Total Calls (made over the duration of the campaign)

+* Wrapup Metrics used by agents at the end of each call.

 ## Dial Results Export

 **Description:**